 3. Have a strategy

-We live in a world that is saturated with content - which makes standing out all the harder.
+We live in a world that is saturated with content, which makes standing out harder.

 Your audience’s attention is a precious commodity, so they need to trust that when you release content, it’s going to be worth their time.

 One way to ensure that your content has cut-through is to really think about why you’re making it.